ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 `Score at least 15,000 points on a single Drift round using King Assist.`

 King Assist doesn't have as much advantage in keeping cars on track over long drifts.
-Good tracks to try this on are in Ebisu, Willow Springs, Autobahnring, and Autopolis.
+Good places to try this on are in Ebisu, Willow Springs, Autobahnring, and Autopolis.

 General car recomendations are in [Appendix: Recommended Cars and Setups](#5-appendix-recommended-cars-and-setups).